ligato/docs/docs/user-guide/quickstart.md

 netallocConfig: {}
 ```

-The [agentctl](agentctl.md) section of this user guide contains more information and examples.
+Refer to the [agentctl](agentctl.md) section of this user guide for more information and examples.

 !!!
 Note
     Attempts to interact with the etcd data store using the `agentctl kvdb` command could encounter a `Failed to connect to Etcd` message.
 This is because the VPP agent that includes `agentctl` is started in one container, and etcd is started another.
 Agentctl uses a default address of `127.0.0.1` to reach the etcd server; The etcd server is started with a default address of `172.17.0.2:2379`.
 The solution is to pass the etcd server address to agentctl using the `e` or `--etcd-endpoints` flags like so: `agentctl -e 172.17.0.2:2379 kvdb <command>`.

 ## Troubleshooting

-The VPP agent container was started and immediately closed.
+The VPP agent container starts and immediately closes.

 - The etcd container is not running.
 Please verify it is running using the `docker ps` command.